ExKcir/Earth2Scripts/English/E2Multitool/readme.md

 - Design optimization (Bigger text size)
 #### V14.0:<br>
 - New function: profile upgrade<br>
-Function for upgrading the own profil page with more data.<br>
+Function for upgrading the own profile page with more data.<br>
 Under settings you can choose between these options:<br>
 Resources indikator, holobuilding indicator, property ID,property class (if T1), Holobuilding data(size of the holobuilding in m3), transformed essence, resources of property, resources of profile (how many tiles/properties of each ressource, holobuilding data of the property (total holobuildings, total m3 space), info about local saved properties data
 #### V13.2:<br>